nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 Details on these structs can be found in **src/platform/interface/** Nabto needs to know about:

-1. DNS - how to resolve hostnames to ip addresses (both ipv4:A and ipv6:AAAA addresses)
+1. DNS - how the system resolves hostnames to ip addresses (both ipv4:A and ipv6:AAAA addresses)
-2. Timestamp - tools so that Nabto Edge knows about time for scheduling events
+2. Timestamp - interface for Nabto Edge to know about the current time for scheduling events
 3. Event Queue - put events on a queue for serialized (under mutex) execution, which minimizes/optimizes callstacks.
-4. TCP - specify tcp operations
+4. TCP - specify TCP operations on the specific target
-5. UDP - specify udp operations
+5. UDP - specify UDP operations on the specific target
-6. Local ip - specify how to lookup the local-ip address(es) of the device
+6. Local ip - specify how to find the local-ip address(es) of the device (ie. which IP does the target have on the local network)
-7. MDNS - specify MDNS interface for local discovery
+7. MDNS - specify/setup MDNS interface for local discovery

 ## Components which is needed for a custom platform.